lerina/lerina.github.io/html/code/FiTCode/80_s_Style.md

 that solves this problem for you,\
 and call that function.\

-There is also a second rule of cheating:
+There is also a second rule of passing_the_buck:

 If you write code that you think about as\
 Step 1; Step 2; Step 3; ...
 Step n,\